webdavis/dockerfiles/README.md

-    make base                  run docker build on all of the baseimages make sub                   run docker build on everything except the baseimages (it's recommended to run make base first) make push                  push all repositories and their respective images to Docker Hub make cleanall              remove all Docker images on the host make help                  display this help menu
+    make base                  run docker build on all of the baseimages make sub                   run docker build on everything except the baseimages (it's recommended to run make base first) make push                  push all repositories and their respective images to Docker Hub make inspect               lists all images and runs docker inspect on all images make cleanall              remove all Docker images on the host make help                  display this help menu